Fall 2017, R546 Instructional

 Two of these tasks are due September 16 (Week 4 meeting) and the other one is

-at the Bobweb Web site.
-These tasks have been
+the Bobweb Web site.
+These tasks have been designed

-designed for you to go deeper into a theory, theorist, topic, concept,
+for you to go deeper into a theory, theorist, topic, concept, strategic

-strategic approach, or issue.
-I want you to become a budding expert on some
+approach, or issue.
+I want you to become a budding expert on some aspect of

 Option A. Curriculum Brainstorm